devsecops/bootcamp/Week-5/labs/LAB-1.md

 Create a CloudFormation template.

 CloudFormation makes use of JSON to define parameters, resources and outputs.
-The high-level CloudFormation data structure is an array; in JSON, arrays are associative-arrays, i.e., a JSON array associates keys with values.
+The high-level CloudFormation data structure is an Object; in JSON, Object are associative-arrays, i.e., a JSON Object associates keys with values.

 1. Create a new plain-text JSON file with the following sections.
 These are the minimum requirements for defining a CloudFormation template.